w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 ### Enactment

-!!!info "Enactment in Governance v1"
-    See [this page](./archive/learn-governance.md#enactment) for more information about enactment in Governance v1.

 In Polkadot OpenGov, the proposer suggests the enactment period, but there is also a minimum set for each Origin Track.
 For example, `root` Origin approvals require an extended period because of the importance of the changes they bring to the network.

 ### Cancelling, Killing & Blacklisting

-!!!info "Cancelling Referenda in Governance v1"
-    See [this page](./archive/learn-governance.md#cancelling-proposals) for more information about cancelling referenda in Governance v1.

 Polkadot OpenGov has two origins dedicated to rejecting ongoing referenda:
 [Referendum Canceller](./learn-polkadot-opengov-origins.md#referendum-canceller) and